pandanite-crypto/pandanite/README.md

 ### Technical Implementation
 PandaCoin is written from the ground up in C++.
 We want the PandaCoin source code to be simple, elegant, and easy to understand.
 Rather than adding duct-tape to an existing currency, we built PandaCoin from scratch with lots of love.
 There are a few optimizations that we have made to help further our core objectives:
 * Switched encryption scheme from [secp256k1](https://github.com/bitcoin-core/secp256k1) (which is used by ETH & BTC) to [ED25519](https://ed25519.cr.yp.to/) -- results in 8x speedup during verification and public keys half the size.
-* Transactions are created uniquely to each blockID
 * 10000 transactions per block, 30 second block time

 ### Getting Started